felixlopz/hubrise-test-task/content/developers/api/en/order-management.md

 ### 1.4.
 Update Order

 Updates an order.

+<CallSummaryTable
+endpoint="PATCH /locations/:location_id/orders/:order_id"
+shortEndpoint="PATCH /location/orders/:order_id (location only)"
+accessLevel="location, account"
+/>

-The following fields can be updated:
+The following fields can be updated by sending their new value:

 - `status`
 - `confirmed_time`